 To bring out natural bounce, I add STYLE cream to towel-dried hair, layering in spritzes of BEACH spray for extra texture.
 Lightly scrunch and diffuse with the cuticle, not against it. – Eric Barras, texture specialist

 Spring, summer, winter, fall.
 We believe that every season is hat season, which means every season is also hat head season.
-This is exactly why stylist and educator Hattie Lingenfelter always has BEACH nearby.
+This is exactly why stylist Hattie Lingenfelter always has BEACH nearby.

 Sr. Stylist and braiding expert Judith Moore has BEACH in mind when it’s time to braid.